Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Distance Profiles, Transport Ranks and Transport Quantiles

 Consider the \dep $F_X$ of a random object $X \in \O$, $F_X(u) = \prob_{X'}\left( d(X,X') \leq u\right)$ $=\int_{S} \ind[d(X,X'(s)) \leq u] \diffop \prob(s)$, where $X'$ is an independent copy of $X$.
 For each $\o$, the push-forward map of $F_\o$ to $F_X$, given by $F_X^{-1}(F_\o(\cdot))$, determines the optimal transport from the \dep $F_\o$ to the \dep $F_X$. {Here and throughout $F\inv$ denotes the quantile function corresponding to a cdf $F$, $F\inv(u) = \inf\{x\in\real: F(x)\ge u\}$, for $u\in(0,1)$.} We utilize the optimal mass transport map \be H_{X,\o} (u) =F_X^{-1}(F_\o(u))-u,\quad u \ge 0,\ee see, e.g., \cite{ambr:08}, to assign a measure of centrality to an element $\o \in \O$ with respect to $P$.
 When $F_\o$ is continuous, by a change of variable, the integral {\be \int H_{X,\o} (u) \diffop F_\o(u)=\int_0^1 \left\lbrace\fobj\inv(u)-\fo\inv(u)\right\rbrace\diffop u \ee {provides a summary measure of the mass transfer when transporting $F_\o$ to $F_X$.}

 The utility of this notion is that if $\o$ is more centrally located than $X$ with regard to the measure $P$, we expect the mass transfer to be predominantly from left to right and the magnitude of the integral in \eqref{intH} to reflect the outlyingness differential between $\om$ and a random object $X, \, X \sim P$.
-For example, for distribution $P$ that is symmetric around a central point $\o_0$ and assigns less mass when moving away from $\o_0$, we expect that the integral \eqref{intH} with $\o=\o_0$ is relatively large and the magnitude of the integral \eqref{intH} is decreasing as the distance from $\o_0$ increases.
+For example, for a distribution $P$ that is symmetric around a central point $\o_0$ and assigns less mass when moving away from $\o_0$, we expect that the integral \eqref{intH} with $\o=\o_0$ is relatively large and the magnitude of the integral \eqref{intH} is decreasing as the distance from $\o_0$ increases.
 This motivates to take the expected value of the integral in \eqref{intH} to quantify the degree of centrality or outlyingness of an element $\o$.

 An illustration is in Figure~\ref{fig:ex_depthprfl} for the simple case where $X$ is a bivariate Gaussian random variable with mean zero and covariance $\diag(2,1)$.
 For the points $x\in\{(0,0),(2,0),(4,0),(6,0)\}$ and $\o = (2,2)$, their corresponding distance profiles are depicted as densities $f_{x}$ and $f_{\o}$ in the left panel, where the distances from $x$ to the rest of the data are seen to increase as $x$ moves away from the origin, which is exactly what one expects.
-For $x\in\{(0,0),(2,0),(4,0),(6,0)\}$, the maps $H_{x,\o}$ as per \eqref{TM} to a fixed element $\o=(2,2)$ are in the right panel.
+For $x\in\{(0,0),(2,0),(4,0),(6,0)\}$, the transport maps $H_{x,\o}$ as per \eqref{TM} that move mass from $F_{\om}$ to $F_x$ for the fixed element $\o=(2,2)$ are in the right panel.
 For $\o=(2,2)$, mass moves to the left when transporting $\fo$ to $F_{x}$ for $x\in\{(0,0),(2,0)\}$, which are closer to the origin, and moves to the right for $x\in\{(4,0),(6,0)\}$, which are farther away from the origin.
-Another example based on the U.S. electricity generation compositions in Section~\ref{sec:energy} is shown in Figure~\ref{fig:energy2000_OT}.
-From Maryland (MD), Massachusetts (MA), Louisiana (LA) to Rhode Island (RI), one moves from the center of the sample toward the boundary of the space.
-For $\o = \text{New Jersey (NJ)}$, mass in the distance profiles mostly moves to the left when transporting $\fo$ to $F_{x}$ for $x=\{\text{MD}, \text{MA}\}$ and moves to the right for $x = \text{RI}$.
+Another example based on the U.S. electricity generation compositional data in Section~\ref{sec:energy} is shown in Figure~\ref{fig:energy2000_OT}.
+Transporting mass from the distance profile of $\o = \text{New Jersey (NJ)}$ to the profiles $x$ of Maryland (MD), Massachusetts (MA), Louisiana (LA) to Rhode Island (RI), one moves from the profile of a point in the middle of the ternary plot toward the profiles of points closer to the boundary of the compositional space.
+The mass transport moves mass mostly to the left when transporting $\fo$ to $F_{x}$ for $x=\{\text{MD}, \text{MA}\}$ and unambiguously to the right for $x = \text{RI}$.